VORconsulting/BB-Talent-Intelligence-Dashboard/README.md

 ## Data and confidentiality

-No real employee data, confidential assessment results, passwords, credentials or proprietary datasets should be stored in this public repository.
+No real employee data, confidential assessment results, passwords, credentials or proprietary datasets are stored in this repository.